 3. Make a Christmas wreath for your door

 You can use any seasonal foliage for your wreath.
-Add colour with berries and oranges, and texture with a few pine cones.
-For more Christmas wreaths check out our full guide.
+Add color with berries and oranges, and texture with a few pine cones.
+We've picked our favorite Christmas wreaths so you don't have to search far and wide.

 You will need: